patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 int     i = int( 1.9995 );
 int     i = int( true );
 ```
-This may not sound like much for `scalar` types, it's not very different from **casting**, but it will make sense when adressing the *overload* section.
+This may not sound like much for `scalar` types, it's not very different from **casting**, but it will make sense when addressing the *overload* section.

 Ok, so these three are the `primitive types`, things you can't live without but of course, GLSL has more to offer.